Georgia Elder Abuse Lawyers

 The Vulnerability of the Elderly

-A Georgia nursing home abuse lawyer at T. Madden & Associates, P.C., we know exactly how to fight back against nursing home abuse.
+Our Georgia nursing home abuse lawyers at T. Madden & Associates, P.C., know exactly how to fight back against nursing home abuse.
 The first priority, of course, is to get the abuse stopped immediately.
 The second priority is to secure just compensation for the abuse that occurred by filing a nursing home abuse claim.

 Frequently Asked Questions (FAQs)